chelahmy/Camar-Maps-Integration/README.md

 [camar-map {map = kuala_lumpur}]

-It will insert a Camar map similar with the following (Click on the image to open the actual Camar map.
+It will insert a Camar map that looks similar to the following (click on the image to open the actual Camar map.
 Github does not allow Camar map insertion here):

 [![Kuala Lumpur](http://camar.xyz/sites/default/files/Kuala Lumpur Map.png)](http://maps.camar.xyz/camar_map/map.php?map=kuala_lumpur)